skap3214/assistant-bot/README.md

 SUPABASE_KEY =
 SCENEXPLAIN =

+## Persistent Memory
 Supabase url and incognito mode features will be added later and I currently only have boilerplate code added.

+## Transient Memory
+Memory currently uses the Langchain implemented ConversationTokenBufferMemory which holds most recent memory maxed to the token limit set.
+I am in the process of experimenting with combined memory stores but that may take a while.